Lamport signature: Signing the message

 Note that now that Alice's private key is used, it should never be used again.
 She must destroy the other 256 numbers that she did not use for the signature.
 Otherwise, each additional signature reusing the private key reduces the security level against adversaries that might later create false signatures from them.

 Verifying the signature

+Diagram illustrating how a verifier selects elements from a public key during Lamport signature verification.

+Diagram illustrating the final hashing and comparison steps in Lamport signature verification.